Prosumma/CoreDataQueryInterface/README.md

 ## Executing a Query

-An expression like `query.filter("salary > %@", salary)` doesn't immediately return a filtered list of query.
-One of the simplest ways to work with the list of query is to iterate:
+An expression like `query.filter("salary > %@", salary)` doesn't immediately return a filtered list of employees.
+One of the simplest ways to work with the list of employees is to iterate:

     for employee in query.filter("salary > %@", salary) {
         debugPrintln(employee.name)